Louis-Takow/API-testing-with-POSTMAN/README.md

 1. Click on the **“Import”** button located at the top-left corner of the Postman interface.
 2. In the Import window, select the **“File”** tab.
-3. Click on **“Upload Files”** and navigate to the project folder where the JSON file is located.
+3. Click on **“Upload Files”** and navigate to the project folder where the JSON files are located.
 4. Select the JSON file and click **“Open”**.
 5. Once imported, you should see the collection appear in the sidebar of your Postman interface.
+Repeat for enviroment and global variable JSON file.

 ---